 Community Grants ($5,000 to $20,000):

-The Impact Grant, Anniversary Grant and Community Grant Review Committees and a Financial Review Committee vet each proposal.
+The Impact Grant and Community Grant Review Committees and a Financial Review Committee vet each proposal.

 Yes.
-An organization may submit up to two grant applications within a single year: an application for the $100,000 Impact Grant and for one Community Grant (either Program or Capital).
-In 2019 an organization can apply for three grants, including the one-time 10th Anniversary Grant of $50,000.
+An organization may submit up to two grant applications within a single year: an application for the $100,000 Impact Grant and another for a Community Grant.

-No. All Letters of Inquiry and Full Proposals must be submitted as described on the Application Form.
+No. Proposals must be submitted as described in the instructions.

 Yes.
-However, when applying for the $100,000 Impact Grant, the $50,000 Anniversary Grant, or a Community Grant, one of the collaborating organizations must be the "Lead Agency," applying on behalf of the collaboration as if it were an individual organization.
-The Lead Agency must be willing to take on all the potential rights, responsibilities, restrictions, and liabilities of the entire grant if the grant is awarded.
+However, when applying for the $100,000 Impact Grant or a Community Grant, one of the collaborating organizations must be the "lead agency," applying on behalf of the collaboration as if it were an individual organization.
+The lead agency must be willing to take on all the potential rights, responsibilities, restrictions, and liabilities of the entire grant if the grant is awarded.

-No, unless the grant awarded was a Collaborative Project between two or more nonprofits.
+No, unless the grant awarded was a collaborative project between two or more nonprofits.
 Individual organizations that receive the $100,000 Impact Grant cannot apply for the following 3 years.
 Organizations that apply but are not selected as finalists, or are finalists who do not receive the Impact Grant, may reapply the following year.
-If an organization receives the $50,000 Anniversary Grant it can apply the following year for any grant for which it is eligible.

 No. Community Grant recipients cannot reapply the following year.
-After skipping a year they may apply in either category (Program or Capital).
+After skipping a year they may apply again.

 Yes.
 We will fund capital expenditures for an Impact Grant request that is clearly related to the proposed project or program, but the amount cannot exceed twenty five percent (25%) of the project budget requested.